fluxcd/kustomize-controller/docs/api/kustomize.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The KubeConfig for reconciling the Kustomization on a remote cluster.</p>
+<p>The KubeConfig for reconciling the Kustomization on a remote cluster.
+When specified, KubeConfig takes precedence over ServiceAccountName.</p>
 </td>
 </tr>
 <tr>